dbinagi/mtg-proxy/README.md

 ## Usage

-Run the program with: `python3 mtg-proxy`
+Run the program with: `python3 mtg-proxy.py`

 # TODO